astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 Run `$ astro deployment <subcommand>` in your terminal to create, delete, or manage an Airflow Deployment on Astronomer.
 See the following entries of this guide for more information on each subcommand.

 When managing an existing Deployment using subcommands such as `delete` and `logs`, you additionally need to specify a Deployment in your command.
-In this case, you would run `$ astro deployment <subcommand> <your-deployment>`.
+In this case, you would run `$ astro deployment <subcommand> --deployment-id=<deployment-id>`.

 ### Related documentation